8426THMY/SDLOpenGLBase/README.md

 * Rigid body physics engine that uses sequential impulse to solve constraints and a dynamic AABB tree for spacial partioning in islands.
 * Skeletal animation system supporting frame/animation interpolation and capable of playing multiple animations simultaneously.
 * Dynamic and programmable Source-like particle system.
 * Custom font format based off OpenType, designed for fast and efficient rendering.
-Supports BMP and MSDF (multi-channel signed distance field) formats.
+Supports BMP and MSDF (multi-channel signed distance field) images.
-* GUI system supporting basic pannels and text rendering.
+* GUI system supporting basic panels and text rendering.
+* Quake/Source-like console and command system.
+* Quake/Source-like input manager allowing strings of console commands to be bound to keyboard and mouse buttons.

 Features that need to be refined: